contactually/zuora-ruby/README.md

      -  A model now performs its validations on `.new`, and will raise a detailed exception on mistyped, invalid or uncoercable data.
      - Adds VCR for mocking out HTTP requests
      - Adds integration specs for `Subscribe` `create!` and `update!` and `Account` `create!` and `update!`
+# **[0.3.0] ** Stronger models and improved Resource API
+    - Implements SchemaModel, providing a rich yet simple, declarative data DSL to declare a validatable model
+    - Implements ResourceModel, providing declarative data DSL for declare HTTP resources
+    - Implements Zuora models and models: Account, CardHolderInfo, Charge, Contact, CreditCard, Plan, Subscription, Tier
+    - Redesigns resource API to enable direct manupulation of resource
+    - Previously, only one error at a time was thrown.
+Now, all model validations are inspectable at once

 # Commit rights
 Anyone who has a patch accepted may request commit rights.
 Please do so inside the pull request post-merge.